AzureAD/azure-activedirectory-library-for-python/README.md

 For more context, starts with this [stackoverflow thread](http://stackoverflow.com/questions/22073516/failed-to-install-python-cryptography-package-with-pip-and-setup-py).

-### About 'client_id' and 'resource' arguments
-The convinient methods in 0.1.0 have been removed, and now your application should provide parameter values to `client_id` and `resource`.

-2 Reasons:

-* Each adal client should have a unique id representing an valid application registered in a tenant.
-The old methods borrowed the client-id of [azure-cli](https://github.com/Azure/azure-xplat-cli), which is never right.
-It is simple to register your application and get a client id.
-Many walkthroughs exist.
-You can follow [one of those](https://docs.microsoft.com/en-us/azure/app-service-mobile/app-service-mobile-how-to-configure-active-directory-authentication).
-Do check out if you are new to AAD.

-* The old method defaults the `resource` argument to 'https://management.core.windows.net/', now you can just supply this value explictly.
-Please note, there are lots of different azure resources you can acquire tokens through adal though, for example, the samples in the repository acquire for the 'graph' resource.
-Because it is not an appropriate assumption to be made at the library level, we removed the old defaults.

 ### Acquire Token with Client Credentials

 In order to use this token acquisition method, you need to configure a service principal.
 Please follow [this walkthrough](https://azure.microsoft.com/en-us/documentation/articles/resource-group-create-service-principal-portal/).